allenwang-git/MiLAB-Cheetah-Software/README.md

      echo "export LCM_DEFAULT_URL=udpm://239.255.76.67:7667?ttl=1" >> ~/.bashrc
      source ~/.bashrc
      ```
-     **Note**: If you only want to run simulator on you PC, you don't need to do above steps.
+     **Note**: If you only want to run simulator on you PC, make sure your pc has connected to a network and you don't need to do above steps.
 And multi-host LCM can only run on computers connected by ethernet.
 * Learn More  (https://lcm-proj.github.io/multicast_setup.html)

 ## Operation Guide